-The Accessibility Observatory at the University of Minnesota focuses on the research and application of accessibility-based transportation system evaluation.
-The Accessibility Observatory builds on earlier work conducted at the University of Minnesota, including the Access to Destinations study and the first Access Across America series report.
+The Accessibility Observatory at the University of Minnesota focuses on the research and application of accessibility-based transportation system evaluations.
+It builds on earlier work conducted at the University of Minnesota, including the Access to Destinations study and the first Access Across America series report.

-The Access to Destinations (Owen and Levinson 2012) study laid the groundwork for their accessibility evaluation.
+The Access to Destinations study (Owen and Levinson 2012) laid the groundwork for their accessibility evaluation.
 The Observatory uses the methods and tools developed there as the starting point for an integrated, multi-modal accessibility evaluation system that they plan to apply nationwide.